J.C. and Betty Choate

 In August 2007 Jerry and Paula moved to Winona and joined the World Evangelism team.
 Paula serves as the bookkeeper as well as making mission trips overseas.
 Jerry is an Associate Editor of The Voice of Truth International.
 He primarily works with coordinating the overseas shipments as well as making mission trips.

-Louis and Bonnie Rushmore
+Louis and Martha Rushmore

 Louis Rushmore, a former Catholic, obeyed the Gospel in 1972 while in the United States Air Force.
 He preached his first sermon one year later, and after several months of preaching for various congregations by appointment, Louis accepted his first fulltime work in 1974.